 Quite a melting pot of theories, huh?
 Regardless of the true origin, here’s what makes this pattern unique: It has 8 points and each of the outside angles are 45 degrees.

-“It can be a hard square to make,” comments 87-year-old quilter Esther Swift of Nobleboro, Maine.
+“It can be a hard square to make,” commented now deceased quilter, Esther Swift of Nobleboro, Maine.
 “You have to make sure those points line up.”
 With 109 quilts to her credit, Swift knows what she’s talking about!

-When in Washington, DC, stop by the Smithsonian’s National Museum of American History to see an early 1800’s LeMoyne Star pattern quilt.
+When in Washington, DC, you might visit the Smithsonian’s National Museum of American History.
+Over the years, they have displayed an early 1800’s LeMoyne Star pattern quilt.
 It was handsewn in North Carolina and made out of cotton and wool, which were common clothing fabrics at that time.

-Below is a picture of this quilt, with much appreciation to The Smithsonian for sharing it on-line.
+A picture of this early quilt with much appreciation to The Smithsonian for sharing it on-line.

 Enjoy the LeMoyne star quilt pattern in your home.